 Return to Gwyneth Walker Music Catalog

-Download a PDF file of song #5.
-N.B.: This work is not available for performance until after August 2020.
+Download a PDF file of the score (contralto version) of this work.
+N.B.: This work is not available for performance until after August 27, 2020.

 Download a PDF file of poetry used in this work as text for printing in concert programs.

-Commissioned by Kiya Fife -- premiered in August 2020 in Lincoln Nebraska -- Kiya Fife, contralto; Michael Cotton, piano
+Commissioned by Kiya Fife -- premiered August 27, 2020 in Lincoln, Nebraska -- Kiya Fife, contralto; Michael Cotton, piano

 The texts for Prairie Songs are taken from the writings of Willa Cather and Carl Sandburg.
 Three Cather poems ("Going Home," "Prairie Dawn", and "Prairie Spring") are framed by sections of the Sandburg extended poem, "Prairie."
 Together, these lyrics provide rich and abundant portraits of the prairie land, prairie spirit and prairie heart.